 For international applicants: all credentials and transcripts must include an original (no copies) plus an official English translation (if applicable).
 The Registrar determines final evaluation of applicants' records.

-AFI SCHOLARSHIP APPLICATION:
+AFI SCHOLARSHIP APPLICATION

 If you wish to apply for AFI Scholarship funds, you must submit the AFI Conservatory scholarship application.
 Download the pdf application, complete it and the required essay(s), and you will be asked to upload it within the online application.
 Please merge the scholarship application and required essays into one PDF when uploading it with your application.
 A separate scholarship application is required per application.
+AFI Scholarship consideration is open to domestic and international applicants, and your essay reasoning must be strategic and clear.
+If you are a domestic applicant and eligible for federal financial aid, do not soley use the reasoning to keep your debt low as your statement.

-INTERNATIONAL APPLICANTS REQUIREMENTS: International applicants must submit a TOEFL or IELTS score if English is not the applicant's native language.
+International applicants must submit a TOEFL or IELTS score if English is not the applicant's native language.
 Applications will not be reviewed without a qualifying TOEFL or IELTS score.
 No exceptions.

 We recommend International applicants take the TOEFL or IELTS (not IETLS) prior to submitting their application and report the qualifying minimum scores.
+We should receive qualifying official TOEFL or IELTS scores within two weeks of your application submission.

 The minimum TOEFL score requirement is 100 Internet-based score (IBT), 250 computer-based (CBT) or 600 paper-based (PBT).
 The minimum IELTS score requirement is 7.0.
 Please allow appropriate time for test scheduling.
 For testing information, go to ETS.org or IELTS.org.
 TOEFL or IELTS tests must be taken within 24 months of the date you apply to the Conservatory.